arminbw/keysend/README.md

 =======
 I had to bulk send software activation keys and needed a quick solution. keysend.py is a small python3 script that lets you send individualized content to a list of email addresses.

+This script can be easily adjusted for more complex tasks (e.g. more personalized content).
+It can also be used to bulk send unwanted advertising materials.
+Don't do this.
+Nobody likes spam.
+Also, check the rules of your SMTP server.
+Some providers will lock your account if you exceed your daily limits.

 Basic use
 ---------
 	python3 keysend.py